-The Kitsap Peninsula Water Trails (KPWT) is now an official part of the National Water Trails System and the first one in WA State.
-The KPTW is alos the only salt-water trail in the USA.
+The Kitsap Peninsula Water Trails (KPWT) is now officially part of the National Water Trails System!
+The KP Water Trails is the first water trail designated in WA State and also the only salt-water water trail in the USA.

 Click here to download a PDF of the Kitsap Peninsula Water Trails Map in formatted in two printable pages.